anaregdesign/lantern/README.md

 In recent years, many applications, recommender, fraud detection, SNS ... are based on a graph structure.
-And these applications have got more real-time requirements.
+And these applications have to be real-time, because they are used by users in real-time.
 There are so many graph-based database, but almost all of them is not suitable for real-time applications or backend for web apps.

 We've just needed a simple graph structure, but not highly theorized algorithms such as ontology, global shortest path, etc.